2019 Norwegian local elections: Troms og Finnmark

 Troms og Finnmark consists of the former counties of Troms and Finnmark.

 Trøndelag

 Trøndelag consists of the former counties of Sør-Trøndelag and Nord-Trøndelag.

 Vestfold og Telemark

 Vestfold og Telemark consists of the former counties of Vestfold and Telemark.

 Vestland

 Vestland consists of the former counties of Hordaland and Sogn og Fjordane.

 Viken

 Viken consists of the former counties of Buskerud, Akershus, and Østfold.

+Donations

+According to Statistisk sentralbyrå, a total of 59.61 million NOK in campaign contributions was raised by all political parties in 2019.